 A technical document is available which describes the prescribed specialised services, some of which are directly commissioned by NHS England and some by CCG’s.
 This Manual can be accessed here.

-For a detailed list of the NHS National Tariff Payment System for 2019 to 2020 click here.
+For a detailed list of the NHS National Tariff Payment System click here.

 Cancer Drugs Fund

 NHS England are the responsible commissioners for the Cancer Drugs Fund (CDF).
 The CDF is a source of funding for cancer drugs in England To see which treatments are currently funded by the CDF, please see the Cancer Drugs Fund List.

 Patient Access Schemes are pricing agreements proposed by pharmaceutical companies to enable patients to gain access to high cost drugs that are not likely to be approved by NICE for use in the NHS because they are expensive and do not have a significant benefit over existing treatments.
 For a list of technologies with approved Patient Access Schemes click here.

 Pharmacy Contact Details

 High Cost Drugs Homecare Co-ordinator

 High Cost Drug In House Co Ordinator